 Are you curious about the life of a dental assistant?
 Are you wondering if it’s the right career move for you?

 The need for dental assistants is growing as more people visit the dentist for preventative dental care.
-So, dentists will need more assistants to operate their practice efficiently.
+So, dentists will need more dental assistants to operate their practice efficiently.
 With this in mind, pursuing a full-time position as a dental assistant is more rewarding than part-time or temporary.

 Are you ready to become a dental assistant?
 Keep reading for a glimpse of your new rewarding career.